Oil And Gasoline Spike While Trump Does “Deal Making”

 Why the Iran Deal Is Important (to Everybody Else)

 Why all the other countries care so much about the Iran deal?
 When in doubt, follow the money.
 The initial pact will impose strict limits on Iran's nuclear program in exchange for lifting sanctions on the country.
-Once sanctions are lifted, many corporations in Europe, etc. seeking new growth and opportunities, are eager to do potentially lucrative business with oil-rich Tehran.
+Once sanctions are lifted, many corporations in Europe, etc. seeking new growth and opportunities, are eager to do potentially lucrative deals with oil-rich Tehran.

 I am not going to do a full geopolitical analysis here regarding the potential impact of Trump's “new” foreign policy on Transatlantic Trade and Investment Partnership (TTIP), the Middle East and NATO, etc. but will discuss some of my personal observations.